sky-uk/supercell/README.md

 ## Usage

-To generate your width classes (e.g. `.u-width-1/2`) you need to call the `widths()` mixin in your project, passing in the number of columns you would like to create.
+To generate your width classes (e.g. `.u-width-1/2`) you need to call the `supercell()` mixin in your project, passing in the number of columns you would like to create.

 To create a 12 column layout system, simply call the mixin like
 so:

 ```SCSS